shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 \item The model was highly sensitive to model specifications for acoustic-visual (AV) survey catchability and recruitment.
 The base model fixed AV survey catchability at a reasonable value given the survey design and Black Rockfish biology.
 Reconciling the signal in the biological data (which suggests a lower population size and status) versus the AV and tag surveys (which suggest high stock sizes and status) is a major uncertainty.

-\item The estimated spawning output at the beginning of 2023 was 900 million of eggs (meggs; ~95 percent asymptotic intervals: 855 to 944 meggs), which when compared to unfished spawning output (1,633 meggs) gives a relative stock status level of 55 percent (~95 percent asymptotic intervals: 53 to 57 percent).
+\item The estimated spawning output at the beginning of 2023 was 900 million of eggs (meggs; ~95 percent asymptotic intervals: 855 to 944 meggs), which when compared to unfished spawning output (1,633 meggs) gives a relative stock status level of 55 percent (approximate 95 percent asymptotic intervals: 53 to 57 percent).
 Currently the stock is estimated above the management target of $SO_{40\%}$ in 2023 and is estimated to have remained above the target since 2009.

 \item  Fishing intensity (1 - SPR) has fluctuated around the estimated SPR rate fishing intensity target of 0.50 (1 - $\text{SPR}_{50\%}$) since 1980.
 The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 728.5 meggs.
 The Black Rockfish population in Oregon at the start of 2023 is estimated to be 1.38 times (above) the target biomass, and fishing intensity during 2022 is estimated to be 0.96 times (below) the fishing intensity target.
 Sustainable total yield, landings plus discards, using $\text{SPR}_{50\%}$ is estimated at 455 mt.